 "Coal mine dust" requires a definition as well both to be precise about whether referring to respirable or other dust and to be precise about exposure to silica.
-The current term, "respirable dust," (in 30 CFR 72.xxx) refers neither to mining, nor coal, nor to anything medical.
-It merely defines it as dust collected by a sampler selected by NIOSH.
+The current term, "respirable dust," (in 30 CFR 70.2(n) refers neither to mining, nor coal, nor to anything medical.
+It defines respirable dust as ". . dust collected with a sampling device approved by the Secretary [of Labor] and the Secretary of Health and Human Services [i.e., NIOSH."
 This is a bureaucratic definition, not a scientific one.